 How do I learn more about the Path to Health program?

 The Path to Health Pilot Project started in February 2019.
-Undocumented residents of any CMSP county that are 26 years and older and enrolled in emergency service only (restricted scope) Medi-Cal can apply through participating health centers.
+Undocumented residents of any CMSP county that are 26 years and older and are either already enrolled in restricted-scope Medi-Cal or can verify their income is at or below 138% of the Federal Poverty Level can apply through participating health centers.
 For more information, please visit https://mypathtohealth.org or https://caminoalasalud.org.